 In this experiment, 40 dyslexic children participated providing their written consent both from themselves and from families according to the rules set by the research ethics committee.
 Their ages differ from 7 to 10 (34 males, 6 females).
-They have used Auto Train Brain (a clinically-tested mobile app for applying neurofeedback from 14 channels or 5-channels) more than 100 times to improve their reading speed and reading comprehension.
-The recruitment period was 6 months.
+They have used Auto Train Brain (a clinically-tested mobile app for applying neurofeedback from 14 channels) many times (more than 100 times) to improve their reading speed and reading comprehension.

 The children in the experimental group were diagnosed with dyslexia by psychiatric professionals, who then recommended that their families use Auto Train Brain at home.
 The TILLS tests were used by psychologists and psychiatrists to examine whether the individuals met the DSM-V dyslexia criteria.
-The children chosen to participate in the experiment were chosen at random.
+The kids chosen to participate in the experiment were chosen at random.
 The participant's primary goal in the retrospective study is to use Auto Train Brain software as a neurofeedback device at home.

 The participants utilized Auto Train Brain before leaving for school in the morning.
-The study's inclusion requirements stipulated that participants must be of middle socioeconomic status, be drug-free, and have dyslexia as their only comorbid condition, and be aged between 7-10.
+The study's inclusion requirements stipulated that participants must be of middle socioeconomic status, be drug-free, and have dyslexia as their only comorbid condition.
 They lived all around Turkey in various cities.
 A survey of the parents of the children was done to assess their socioeconomic position.
 The survey asks questions about employment, education (elementary, secondary, and postsecondary), and income (low income 6,000 TL, middle income 6,000 TL to 20,000 TL, high income >20,000 TL) (staff, blue-collar workers, white-collar workers).